 Market share guesstimates conceal that reality.
 If you think that Gartner wins almost all end-user organisations’ spending on analysts then it’s tempting to imagine that it has almost all share of voice in enterprises.

 This rhetoric is undoubtedly tempting for hard-pressed analyst relations managers.
 Anyone with too much work and too little time has to allocate priorities.
-If managers can convince their managers that only Gartner matters (or perhaps Gartner with Forrester and IDC), then they can more than halve the number of analysts they serve.
+If managers can convince their managers that only Gartner matters (or perhaps Gartner with Forrester and IDC), then they can more than half the number of analysts they serve.
 Sadly, that is a false economy because so many other firms are making the same mistake.
 It’s like the first day of the sales: all the stores have bargains, but the biggest stores have the most.
 However, since almost everyone goes to the biggest stores, those are the worst places to find what you want because of the higher probability that someone else got their first.
-Similarly, If a majority of analyst relations effort is focused onto Gartner, then it becomes the very hardest firm to influence because extra effort being expended by competitors.
+Similarly, If a majority of analyst relations effort is focused on Gartner, then it becomes the very hardest firm to influence because extra effort being expended by competitors.
 It is like trying to air condition a room with the window open.

 Measurement is a powerful tool for analyst relations targeting.
 There’s certainly a debate to be had about the relative influence of analyst firms.
 However, the view that Gartner has most of analysts’ influence on end-users worldwide is simply mistaken.
 Although Gartner continues to be the most valuable analyst firm, it is growing more slowly than the long tail of firms that are growing up around.
 Analyst relations managers can take advantage of that growing influence by allocating their resources in line with which analysts their prospective clients value, rather than just the half they pay for.